Aimee Herrera, M.S., BCBA

 Meet the Team

-Andrea has worked in education with children and adults for over ten years.
-She completed a B.A. in English at Pepperdine University and M.A. in Art History at King's College London.
-In addition, she is completing her coursework and training in applied behavior analysis.
-Her work synthesizes the arts, education, and intervention for young children with autism and other learning differences.
-Andrea has worked with children between the ages of 2-7 in multiple educational and clinical settings.
-Currently, she is the co-leader of Los Amigos Social Club, a social skills group dedicated to promoting social development and developing friendships for children with autism.
-She brings her experience teaching art history at a local community college and co-curating an international exhibition at the Getty Museum to incorporate the arts into Los Amigos' sessions.
-Art projects are designed to encourage the children to create connections with friends, support social communication, explore different perspectives, and develop new interests in a supportive and accepting environment.
+Andrea has worked in education for children and young adults for more than 10 years.
+She completed her B.A. in English at Pepperdine University and M.A. in Art History at Kings College London.
+In addition, she is completing coursework and training in applied behavior analysis at Cal State San Marcos.
+Her work synthesizes art, education, and intervention for children with autism and other learning differences.
+Andrea has worked with children between the ages of 2-8 years old in multiple clinical and educational settings.
+Currently, she is the co-leader of Los Amigos Social Club, a play group dedicated to promoting the social-emotional development of children with autism.
+She brings her experience teaching art history at a local community college and co-curating an international exhibition at the Getty Museum to incorporate the arts into Los Amigos sessions.
+Art projects are designed to create connections with friends, support social communication, explore different perspectives, and develop new interests in an inclusive environment.